A Mini Guide from a First-Timer on the Route des Vins

 Wine Enthusiast has a great rundown on the varietals and what to expect.
 Pinot noir is the only red wine produced in Alsace and you’ll find that it’s produced in much smaller quantities.
 From our experience, the pinot noirs left a bit to be desired (there’s a reason that Alsace is known for their whites!) but the best options can be found in St. Hippolyte, a tiny town at the foot of Haut-Koenigsbourg.
 If you’re interested in the pinot noirs, delve in a bit to find the best producers and make appointments for tastings if need be.
 We noticed that very few, if any, tasting rooms were open in St. Hippolyte when we passed through.

 So, let’s go back to the main draw: white wines.
 For many of us, the idea of a riesling or muscat brings to mind a saccharinely sweet wine.
 It’s often what we’re exposed to in the US with those particular varietals.
 Give yourself one day of wine tasting in Alsace and that notion will be challenged.
 Alsace is actually one of the few regions that produces dry Muscats, which is a bit of a brain game when you’re tasting them.
 They’re very floral on the nose and you’ll be convinced you’re about to taste a sweet wine and then bam! it’s not sweet at all.
 Major plot twist for the muscat.
-Then there are the rieslings which come in many forms.
+Then there are the rieslings that come in many forms.
 Rieslings are the most prominent varietal in the region so when you go in for a tasting you’ll want to try one or multiple to compare different incarnations.
 Generally, dry Rieslings are the heart of Alsatian wine production but you will find some semi-sweet varieties if you’re in search of that.

 Our family of four really covered the gamut with wine preferences.
 My mom loves a sweet white wine, I like something in the middle, my dad skews towards something dryer, while my husband almost exclusively prefers dry whites.
 Every single one of us found multiple wines that we loved during our tasting experiences.
 Truth be told, I went in saying that I preferred the drier whites, but as it turns out, I found plenty semi-sweet varieties that I wanted to take home.